Chart Color Schemes

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-The suburb of Lurnea has an income level below the national average, according to data from the Australian Taxation Office (ATO) aggregated by AreaSearch for the financial year 2023.
-The median income among taxpayers in Lurnea is $49,109, while the average income stands at $57,593.
-These figures compare with those for Greater Sydney, which are $60,817 and $83,003 respectively.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Lurnea's median income would be approximately $53,460 by September 2025, with the average income estimated at $62,696 during the same period.
-Census data shows that household, family and personal incomes in Lurnea all fall between the 2nd and 16th percentiles nationally.
-Income brackets indicate that 29.5% of the community (3,171 individuals) earn within the $1,500 - $2,999 range, which is consistent with broader trends across the metropolitan region showing 30.9% in the same category.
+The suburb of Lurnea's income level is below the national average according to the latest ATO data aggregated by AreaSearch for financial year 2023.
+The median income among taxpayers in Lurnea is $49,109 and the average income stands at $57,593.
+In comparison, Greater Sydney's median income is $60,817 and average income is $83,003.
+Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Lurnea would be approximately $53,460 (median) and $62,696 (average) as of September 2025.
+Census data reveals that household, family and personal incomes in Lurnea all fall between the 2nd and 16th percentiles nationally.
+Income brackets indicate that 29.5% of the community earns between $1,500 and $2,999 (3,171 individuals), which is consistent with broader trends across the metropolitan region showing 30.9% in the same category.
 Housing affordability pressures are severe in Lurnea, with only 74.6% of income remaining after housing costs, ranking at the 9th percentile nationally.

 Frequently Asked Questions - Income